Differentially private Bayesian tests: Introduction

 \section{Introduction}

 Hypothesis testing is an indispensable tool to answer scientific questions in the context of clinical trials, bioinformatics, social sciences, etc. The data within such domains often involves sensitive and private information pertaining to individuals.
 Researchers often bear legal obligations to safeguard the privacy of such data.
-In this context, differential privacy \citep{dwork2006differential} has emerged as a compelling framework for ensuring privacy in statistical analyses with confidential data.
-Consequently, differentially private versions of numerous well-established hypothesis tests have been developed, although exclusively from a frequentist view point.
-This encompasses private adaptations of test of binomial proportions \citep{10.5555/3327144.3327334}, linear regression \citep{JMLR:v24:23-0045}, goodness of fit \citep{KWAK2021}, analysis of variance \citep{swanberg2019improved}, high-dimensional normal means \citep{narayanan2022private}, to name a few.
+In this context, differential privacy \citep{dwork2006differential} has emerged as a popular framework for ensuring privacy in statistical analyses with confidential data.
+Consequently, differentially private versions of numerous commonly used hypothesis tests have been developed, although exclusively from a frequentist view point.
+This encompasses private adaptations of test of binomial proportions \citep{10.5555/3327144.3327334}, significance in linear regression \citep{JMLR:v24:23-0045}, goodness of fit \citep{KWAK2021}, analysis of variance \citep{swanberg2019improved}, high-dimensional normal means \citep{narayanan2022private}, to name a few.
 Differentially private versions of common non-parametric tests \citep{10.1145/3319535.3339821}, permutation tests \citep{kim2023differentially}, etc., have emerged as well.
-Another recent line of work proposes to automatically create private versions of the existing frequentist tests in a black-box fashion \citep{kazan2023test, peña2023differentially}.
+Another recent line of work proposes to automatically create private versions of the existing frequentist tests in a black-box fashion \citep{kazan2023test, peña2023differentially}, utilizing the subsample-and-aggregate method, with the aggregation done by the uniformly most powerful binomial test \citep{10.5555/3327144.3327334}.